 Red Dirt Concert Series Kicks Off Friday, May 34 min read

-The Well Dressed Wolves are the opening act for the kickoff show of the spring Red Dirt Concert Series at Posse Grounds on Friday, May 3 with opening act Moon Tsunami, the free show starts at 5 p.m.
+The Well Dressed Wolves are the headling act for the kickoff show of the spring Red Dirt Concert Series at Posse Grounds on Friday, May 3 with opening act Moon Tsunami, the free show starts at 5 p.m.
 Photo courtesy The Well Dressed Wolves

 The popular Red Dirt Concert Series will return with free weekly Friday performances in May at the Posse Grounds Pavilion at 525 Posse Ground Road from 5 p.m. to 8 p.m.